Skip to main content

 Subject Search

 Once you execute a search and select a result of interest, you can add the record to a list for emailing or printing by clicking on “Add to email/print queue” at the top.
 Once you have a number of records added to the queue, click “View Queue” and print, email, or save the list for your visit to the library.
-If you are an NEHGS member, you can also save records permanently to a list in your library catalog account by clicking “Save to My Lists.”
+If you are an American Ancestors member, you can also save records permanently to a list in your library catalog account by clicking “Save to My Lists.”

 Save Search